Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: The model framework

-So far, since a global URWF over $\mathring{\mathcal{A}}$ may not exist, it becomes necessary and meaningful to seek alternative ways to cover $\mathring{\mathcal{A}}$ or its subsets.
+Since a global URWF over $\mathring{\mathcal{A}}$ may fail to exist, it is natural to instead cover $\mathring{\mathcal{A}}$ (or its subsets) by finitely many regions, each admitting a URWF.
+Within each region, local identification can then be achieved using a single URWF.
 In fact, based on the local existence and stability of URWFs, it is feasible to cover any compact subset of $\mathring{\mathcal{A}}$ by a finite collection of neighborhoods, each admitting a URWF.